Whoaa512/starred/README.md

 - [mozilla-mobile/fenix](https://github.com/mozilla-mobile/fenix) - ⚠️ Fenix (Firefox for Android) moved to a new repository.
 It is now developed and maintained as part of: https://github.com/mozilla-mobile/firefox-android
 - [CypherpunkArmory/UserLAnd](https://github.com/CypherpunkArmory/UserLAnd) - Main UserLAnd Repository
 - [sourcerer-io/sourcerer-app](https://github.com/sourcerer-io/sourcerer-app) - 🦄 Sourcerer app makes a visual profile from your GitHub and git repositories.
-- [uber/RIBs](https://github.com/uber/RIBs) - Uber's cross-platform mobile architecture framework.
+- [uber/RIBs](https://github.com/uber/RIBs) - Uber's cross-platform mobile architecture framework - Android Repository
 - [mplacona/BurnerPhones](https://github.com/mplacona/BurnerPhones) - A burner phone application using the Twilio API and Kotlin at the backend

 ## LLVM